Hiswe/hiswe.github.io/source/_drafts/vuejs-parceljs.md

 ## vueJs

+### good things

+- More “webby” syntax
+- Single file components out off the box
+- Possibility to declare global variables inside the Vue instance:
+    No more wrapping in `connect` or `router` HoC in order to access those

 ### migrating from React

 - Have an official router
+- Less Javascript:
   - Have to declare all dependencies on a component (vs just make an import)
   - Have to declare all accessibles props (vs just make an import)

+### haven't tested yet

+- server rendering

 ## parcelJS